 Because of this long time lapse, the area had the time required in order to return to normal.
 As we know, a few days after mole removal, the area treated is of a different texture and slightly pinker especially soon after the scabs have fallen off.

-You can limit yourself to watch the video showing the before afters and how the procedure was carried out.
+You can limit yourself to watch the video showing the before, after and how the procedure was carried out.

-The type of moles in question were rather superficial, therefore the the spray operation could be used in order to level off the moles with the surrounding skin in order to achieve good aesthetic results.
+The type of moles in question was rather superficial, therefore the spray operation could be used in order to level off the moles with the surrounding skin in order to achieve good aesthetic results.

-The use of most numbing topical products which can be purchased on-line or at the local chemist suffice in order to numb the area and allow fast removal and comfort to the subject.
-There types of "over the counter" numbing products require occlusion to achieve the best numbing results.
+The use of most numbing topical products which can be purchased online or at the local chemist suffice in order to numb the area and allow fast removal and comfort to the subject.
+Their types of "over the counter" numbing products require occlusion to achieve the best numbing results.

-This is a classical example of mole removal using Voltaic Plasma.
-In this case the mole is medium sized and medium thick.
-The device used was the BeautyTeck used at three battery configuration.
-Initially the power level was set at 20, (relatively high power) in order to remove the main bulk of the mole quickly.
-For this reason the device was used at relatively high power level at the beginning to speed up the removal by Carbonisation (or sublimation as referred by others for marketing purposes).
-At high power levels the amount of tissue that can be carbonised is relatively high therefore this allows a coarse and relatively rapid removal of the main bulk of the mole.
+This is a classic example of mole removal using Voltaic Plasma.
+In this case, the mole is medium sized and medium thick.
+The device used was the BeautyTeck used in three battery configuration.
+Initially, the power level was set at 20, (relatively high power) in order to remove the main bulk of the mole quickly.
+For this reason, the device was used at a relatively high power level at the beginning to speed up the removal by Carbonisation (or sublimation as referred by others for marketing purposes).
+At high power levels, the amount of tissue that can be carbonized is relatively high therefore this allows a coarse and relatively rapid removal of the main bulk of the mole.